 “You know, I’m not a big sleeper.
 I like three hours, four hours, I toss, I turn, I beep-de-beep, I want to find out what’s going on.” – Donald Trump, 2016

 While some scientists believe about 1% of people, called “short sleepers,” only need 5 hours of sleep, we aren’t sure if Trump is part of that group.
-However, we do know that for most people lack of sleep doubles the risk dying from of heart disease.
+However, we do know that for most people lack of sleep doubles the risk of dying from of heart disease.

 Trump’s (Real?)
 Height, Weight, BMI

-Let’s look at Donald Trump’s height and weight for more clues to his health and potential risk of heart attack.
+Let’s look at Donald Trump’s height and weight for more clues to his health and potential risk of a heart attack.

 Trump claims that he is 6′ 3″ and weighs 239 pounds.
-However, many people believe that’s “fuzzy math,” especially after revelations that Trump dictated most of his own medical report for his doctor to write.
+However, many people believe that’s “fuzzy math,”, especially after revelations that Trump dictated most of his own medical report for his doctor to write.
 (Um, really!?)

 Also, that height and weight would put Trump’s BMI (body mass index) at 29.9, just under the “30” level, which would categorize him as “obese,” clearly a distinction that the President would want to avoid.

 After Trump’s dubious exam results claimed that height and weight, a number of people trolled Trump mercilessly on Twitter:

 Ok, it’s not fair to compare him to a professional athlete, but the idea is that Trump is understating his weight, and maybe adding an inch or two to his height.
 (His N.Y. driver’s license says 6′ 2″… Fake news!?)

 So, it may not be possible to calculate an accurate risk of heart disease from the numbers that Trump’s doctor claims, but let’s try anyway.
 Using the Mayo Clinic’s Heart Disease Risk Calculator, they give Trump a 30% risk of heart disease.